SummaryRead the full fact sheet

-Around 5.1 per cent of Australians aged 18 years or older have diabetes.
-The risk of diabetes increases with age, from 2.8 per cent in people aged 35 to 44, to 15.0 per cent in those aged 65 to 74.
-Aboriginal people have one of the highest rates of type 2 diabetes in the world.
+Around 5% of Australians aged 18 years or older have diabetes.
+The risk of diabetes increases with age and Aboriginal people have one of the highest rates of type 2 diabetes in the world.

 Glucose in the body